Is kaat and ruqyah the same thing?

 +

-Yes — self-ruqyah is encouraged and forms the foundation of any kaat guidance programme.
+Yes — self-ruqyah is encouraged and forms the foundation of any kaat and rohani ilaj programme.
 The Prophet ﷺ recited over himself and taught his companions to do the same.
-Mufti Hasan will teach you the correct self-ruqyah method as part of your guidance plan.
-The scholar's role is to assess the situation, provide the appropriate Islamic guidance, and advise the correct routine — but your own consistent daily recitations at home are the most important part of the entire process.
+Mufti Hasan will teach you the correct self-ruqyah method.
+Your own consistent daily recitations at home are the most important part of the entire process.